For those quieter "bedroom" sessions, these highly rated cheap guitar practice amps pack more than enough power.

 The first of two Fender amps featured on this page.
 The Champion introduces onboard effects and amp modelling to those guitarists who seek a little more tonal experimentation in their practice sessions, without sacrificing operational simplicity, with only two knobs controlling the voice (amp model) and effects selection respectively.

-With 4 Fender amp models (Tweed, Blackface, British and Metal) and 7 effects (including chorus, delay and wah), there's a much broader range of sounds to be dialled in than the Marshall and Vox.
+With 4 Fender amp models (Tweed, Blackface, British and Metal) and 7 effects (including chorus, delay and wah), there's a much broader range of sounds to be dialled in than the Vox.

 If your stylistic palette is broad, the Champion will satisfy everything from your classic rock/blues to modern, super over-driven metal needs.